bryanlee882001/Supercipherment/README.md

 <br/>

 # Encryption Algorithm 3: Word Replacement Cipher
 Even Odd Cipher is a “Scramble” cipher, that disguises text by shuffling the letters up.
 The idea is quite simple, first list all the even letters, then list all the odd letters.
+An illustration is shown below depicting how it works:

 # Encryption Algorithm 3: Word Replacement Cipher